Perfect pure quantum state transfer via state restoring and ancilla measurement: Perfect transfer of arbitrary pure state

 \subsection{Subroutine 2: state transfer and restoring}

-Now we allow the evolution and successive state restoring applying the operator $W(\varphi) e^{-i Ht_0}$ to the state $|\Psi(0)\rangle$ (\ref{Psi000}) and obtaining the state $|\Phi_1(t_0,\varphi)\rangle$ (\ref{Phi1star2}).
-The state restoring yields the proper parameters $\varphi=\varphi_0$. {The time required for evaluation of the operator $V(t_0)$ is $t_0$, while the depth of $W_{ER}$ included into the operator $W$ (\ref{WW}) will be discussed in Sec.\ref{Section:rest}.}
+Now we run the evolution and successive state restoring applying the operator $W(\varphi) e^{-i Ht_0}$ to the state $|\Psi(0)\rangle$, defined in Eq. (\ref{Psi000}), and obtaining the state $|\Phi_1(t_0,\varphi)\rangle$, given in Eq.(\ref{Phi1star2}).
+The state restoring yields the proper parameters $\varphi=\varphi_0$. {The time required for evaluation of the operator $V(t_0)$ is $t_0$, while the depth of $W_{ER}$ included into the operator $W$, given in Eq.(\ref{WW}), will be discussed in Sec.\ref{Section:rest}.}